ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 Under the hood, the infrastructure behind `libp2p.direct` has two roles:

 - An [ACME DNS-01 Challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) broker for getting wildcard TLS certificate for `*.[PeerID].libp2p.direct`.
-To do so it authenticates PeerIDs requesting certificates and sets the TXT DNS record for the [ACME challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) at `_acme-challenge.<PeerID>.libp2p.direct`.
+To do so it authenticates PeerIDs requesting certificates, verifies their network reachability and sets the TXT DNS record for the [ACME challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) at `_acme-challenge.<PeerID>.libp2p.direct`.
 - The authoritative DNS Server for `*.libp2p.direct`.
 Notably, the IP addresses it resolves to are encoded in the DNS name, e.g. `1-2-3-4.<peerID>.libp2p.direct` resolves to the A record with the IP `1.1.1.1`.
 This keeps the DNS server stateless and simple to operate while ensuring that even when a Kubo node's IP address changes, it's resolvable without coordination.

 > **Note:** AutoTLS is not a replacement for Let's Encrypt or other TLS certificate authorities.
 It's a complementary service for getting a TLS certificate for your Kubo node's unique PeerID without the need for your own domain name.